 Stable state one changed to stable state two.
 The change is the process which moved state one to state two.
 Here is a more complex change:

 Here we have three states changing into one another.
-What is important to understand here is that it is us who are cheating the states.
+What is important to understand here is that it is us who are changing the states.
 All we really have is the stuff and change.

 19. What is an entity?